 "I personally believe that artwork is something we each experience individually, so it may be that people find dark art easier to relate to, more true to life, more visceral, but in the end I think each person has their own reasons." - Zoë Williams

 Time and time again, Circus Living has featured artists whose works exhibit macabre or morbid characteristics but what about the art galleries who work hard to promote these artists?
 What about the gallery owners and representatives who place a lot of effort into planning exhibitions, staging these artists' artworks, and ensuring their works are seen by interested art collectors?

 I thought it was about time the art galleries who promote the artists who fit this type of niche - macabre and morbid art - are also featured.
 For Circus Living's 3rd art gallery feature, Zoë Williams of Gristle Art Gallery located in New York City is featured.

-For travellers in NYC catching one of Gristle Art Gallery's exhibits looking for other attractions to visit, Zoë suggests several unique places and events.
+For visitors to NYC catching one of Gristle Art Gallery's exhibits looking for other attractions to visit, Zoë suggests several unique places and events.